 On each island, we chose to stay in a similar style resort.
-This is a large resort with many facilities that gets great reviews and is not the priciest on each island but among the priciest.
+This is a large resort with many facilities in a good location that gets great reviews.
+They were all not the priciest on each island but among the priciest.

 With our accommodation, we got meals and ferry tickets.

-The most expensive was Redang Island for all of this – about 40% more.
+When comparing Pulau Perhentian / Pulau Redang / Pulau Tioman the most expensive was Redang Island – about 40% more.
 But we also had a far superior experience at Redang and the resort was much better.
 You can read about the Laguna Redang Resort here.

-So it’s not really comparing apples for apples as unfortunately, the top resort experience at Redang isn’t available on these other islands.
+So looking a Pulau Tioman, Pulau Redang and Pulau Perhentian it’s not really comparing apples for apples as unfortunately, the top resort experience at Redang isn’t available on these other islands.

-Tioman becomes much more expensive if you want to get around.
-Transport is crazy expensive to the point where you can feel isolated and stuck at your resort.
+If you compare Tioman to Redang and Perhentian it is much more expensive if you want to get around.
+Transport is crazy expensive on Tioman to the point where you can feel isolated and stuck at your resort.

-I found food and drink cheapest on Tioman Island though, particularly alcohol which is quite expensive on the other islands (Tioman is duty free).
+Although I found food and drink cheapest on Tioman Island, particularly alcohol which is quite expensive on the other islands (Tioman is duty free).
 There are normal shops in the villages which make things cheaper since you can more easily get local prices.